Visualization using the SPORT graphics engine

 1. The app is declared as a subclass of BasePhysicsApp<PhysicsSpace>, indicating that it will simulate a plain PhysicsSpace.

-2. The app implements the 3 abstract methods of BasePhysicsApp (createSpace, populateSpace, and updateSpace), all of which are invoked automatically.
+2. The app implements the 3 abstract methods of BasePhysicsApp (createSpace, populateSpace, and updateSpace), which are all invoked automatically.

 3. BasePhysicsApp automatically loads the Libbulletjme native library.